alvr-org/ALVR/wiki/Troubleshooting.md

 ![latency graph of overloaded encoder](images/latency-graphs/overloaded-encoder.png)

-Symptoms: stuttery playback in the client, server FPS is stable but below the target refresh rate.
+Symptoms: stuttery playback in the client, streamer FPS is stable but below the target refresh rate.

 Solution: increase foveation settings or decrease refresh rate.